Neha-Singh25/QR-Code-Generator/README.md

 ## QR Code Generation API

-The QR code is generated using the [QR Code Generator API](https://api.qrserver.com/v1/create-qr-code/).
+The QR code is generated using the [ https://api.qrserver.com/v1/create-qr-code/?size=150x150&data=Example ](https://api.qrserver.com/v1/create-qr-code/).
 Here’s how you can use it:

 **API URL Format:**
 https://api.qrserver.com/v1/create-qr-code/?size=150x150&data=YOUR_DATA